-7. 401(k) Profit-Sharing Plan
+6. 401(k) Profit-Sharing Plan

-The Foundation has a 401(k) Profit-Sharing Plan that allows employees to contribute up to 100% of their annual compensation to the plan, subject to IRS limitations.
+The Foundation has a 401(k) Profit-Sharing Plan that allows employees to contribute up to 100% of their annual compensation to the plan, subject to Internal Revenue Service (IRS) limitations.
 The Foundation matches participant deferrals at a rate of 50% of up to 4% of the employees' annual compensation, a net potential employer match of 2% of annual compensation.
 The Foundation also makes a discretionary contribution to employees based on salary and length of service.
-For the years ended December 31, 2021 and 2020, the discretionary contribution 8% of each eligible employee's annual compensation.
-The Foundation's matching contributions were approximately \$16,400 and \$11,300, respectively, for the years ended December 31, 2021 and 2020 and its discretionary contribution approximated \$87,700 and \$54,600, respectively.
+For the years ended December 31, 2022 and 2021, the discretionary contribution was 8% and 8%, respectively, of eligible employee's annual compensation.
+The Foundation's matching contributions were approximately \$20,400 and \$16,400, respectively, for the years ended December 31, 2022 and 2021 and its discretionary contribution approximated \$87,800 and \$87,700, respectively.
 The discretionary contribution is included in accounts payable and accrued expenses on the statements of financial position.

-8. Liquidity and Availability of Resources
+7. Liquidity and Availability of Resources